Skip to main content

 We asked the brands in the guide whether they had a response to the research findings.
 Bamboo Bobbi sent a report conducted by an external lab confirming its paper contained no PFAs.
 Honest Supplies checked with their suppliers who confirmed they didn’t use PFAs.
 Essity sent a position statement saying they did not use them in their products or production processes but that the presence of trace amounts couldn’t be excluded.

 Cheeky Panda told us they had submitted samples of their paper to a testing body to determine if PFAs are present.
-Naked Sprout said their factory doesn’t use any PFAs and that they are confident they’re not used anywhere in the supply chain but they have arranged for independent testing of their products to certify this.
+Naked Sprout arranged independent testing of its products to check for PFAs.
+The test confirmed they were PFA free.

 The other brands didn’t respond on this issue.